juji-io/datalevin/doc/transact.md

 Some libraries may uses unbounded number of threads.
-For example, a http-kit server by default creates a new thread to handle a request and can run out of readers quickly, so it is desirable to specify a `:work-pool` when starting the http-kit server.
+For example, a http-kit server by default creates a new thread to handle a request and can run out of readers quickly, so it is desirable to specify a `:worker-pool` when starting the http-kit server.

 Default use of `future`, `agent`, `pmap` and so on may also take up too many